Need a bigger craft table with lots of storage? Check out this easy-to-make DIY craft table with storage!

 Next, assemble the two Alex drawers and the Kallax shelving unit following IKEA’s directions.
 Set them into position like the photo below.
 The Kallax shelves face outward, as do the two drawers.
 (Ignore the mess — the craft room was very much in progress when we made the table.)

 Now, take two of the Haggeby doors and cut 2 5/8″ off each long end to create four 2 5/8″ high by 23″ long strips.
+(Note: This may differ if you’ve using the shorter or longer tabletop replacements referenced earlier, or measure twice and cut once!)
 These are your spacers, used between the Alex drawers and tabletops as the Alex drawers are a little shorter than the Kallax shelves.
 The advantage to cutting up these Haggeby doors rather than just using scrap wood is that the finish will be identical to the rest of the desk without any need for painting or sealing, so they blend in perfectly.

 Attach the spacers to the tops of your Alex drawers using brackets — the diagram below show you where they go.